- 1/2 cups balsamic vinegar

 - (1) 6-ounce can tomato paste

 - 1/4 cup (or more to taste of monk fruit (for Whole30 substitute 8 pitted medjool dates)

 - 2 tablespoons soy sauce

 - 1/2 teaspoon onion powder

 - 1/2 teaspoon pepper

 - Heat a sauce pan over medium low heat.
 Add all ingredients, stir to combine, and bring to a low simmer for 5 minutes.
 You don’t want it to boil, just get warmed through.
-Heating will allow the flavors to marry (and soften the dates if making with dates).
+Heating will allow the flavors to marry.

-- Transfer the BBQ sauce to a blender, and blend on high speed for 2 minutes.
-(Careful blending warm liquids in blenders!
-I love my Vitamix, it can blend hot liquid without issue.)
+- (If using dates, transfer the BBQ sauce to a blender, and blend on high speed for 2 minutes.)

 - Store in an airtight container or wide mouth pint mason jar.
 Will keep in the fridge for at least 3 months, or frozen for 1 year.